26th Artillery Brigade (Ukraine)

-The 26th Artillery Brigade named after Roman Dachkevitch is an artillery formation of the Ukrainian Ground Forces, based in Berdychiv.
+The 26th Separate Artillery Brigade named after Major General Roman Dachkevitch (MUN A3091) is an artillery formation of the Ukrainian Ground Forces, based in Berdychiv.
 It traces its history to the 117th Guards Rifle Division of the Second World War.

+History

-After the war, and several redesignations, the 117th Guards Rifle Division became the 117th Guards Tank Training Division.
+After the second world war, and several redesignations, the 117th Guards Rifle Division became the 117th Guards Tank Training Division.
 After the collapse of the Soviet Union, the 117th Guards Tank Training Division was succeeded by the 62nd Mechanized Brigade, which, in turn, was created 26th Artillery Brigade (based on the Directive of the Ministry of Defense of Ukraine from 18.06.2004 № 312/1/014).

-In May 2019 the brigade was given the honorary name of "Corporal General Roman Dachkevitch" in a decree of President Petro Poroshenko.